thinkjs/www.thinkjs.org/view/en/doc/2.0/create_project.md

 ### Install Node.js

 ThinkJS is a Node.js MVC framework, it requires Node.js before you run it.
-You can install by go to https://nodejs.org to download lastest installation and other method.
+You can install by go to https://nodejs.org to download latest installation and other method.

 After installation, you can type `node -v` in terminal.
 If it outputs version number, it installs success.